Acknowledgement of Country

-Under Paving the Way, Indigenous mentors will provide one-on-one assistance to businesses in the early stages to build skills and capability.
-This will work alongside existing business services such as DESBT's Mentoring for Growth program and TAFE Queensland's One Business program.
+Under Paving the Way, Indigenous mentors will provide one-on-one assistance to businesses in the early stages to build skills and capability through extension of TAFE Queensland's One Business program.
+This will work alongside existing business services such as the department's Mentoring for Growth program.

 Improving cultural awareness and competency through training and mentoring in places of employment was also an emerging theme.
 Establishing culturally safe workplaces is vital to support reconciliation and to maximise positive training and job outcomes for Aboriginal and Torres Strait Islander peoples.